 Bond premiums and discounts incurred to issue debt are capitalized and amortized as interest expense over the related bond issue period using the effective interest method.
-As discussed in Note (2) (q), bond issuance costs are expensed in the period incurred.
+Bond issuance costs are expensed in the period incurred.

 (j) Net Position

 Net position is categorized into three components as follows: